 - Complete application essays focused on your cyber resilience/business continuity responsibilities and accomplishments.
 Experience must have occurred within a ten-year period from your application date.
 Complete application essays focusing on three of the five elements of cyber resilience.

 - Subject Area 1: Prepare/Identify

 - Subject Area 2: Protect

 - Subject Area 3: Detect

 - Provide references to confirm your experience.
 Experience must have occurred within a ten-year period from your application date.

 Important Note: This entire process can take several weeks.
 DRI International contacts all applicants upon approval.
 Once approved, professional certification status and recertification period documents are provided.
-If you are not approved and wish to re-apply, contact the Certification Department for additional information on how to re-apply.
+If you are not approved and wish to re-apply, contact the Customer Care Center (+1-866-542-3744) for additional information on how to re-apply.